DeGym/documentation/overview/purpose.md

 # 🎯 Purpose

+## 🔭 <mark style="color:green;">**Vision**</mark>

+At DeGym, we envision a world where fitness is universally accessible and inclusive, empowering both users and gym owners.
+Our goal is to create a global community where fitness enthusiasts can access any gym, anytime, anywhere, without traditional barriers.

+We aim to promote small and independent gyms by providing them with the tools and platform to gain traction and thrive.
+By leveraging blockchain technology, we ensure a transparent, secure, and flexible check-in system, allowing gym owners to receive payments in their preferred tokenized currencies.

+This vision drives us to eliminate physical and financial constraints, making health and wellness seamlessly integrated into modern web 3.0 lifestyles.

 ## 🚀 <mark style="color:green;">**Mission**</mark>

-DeGym aims to revolutionize the fitness industry by leveraging public distributed ledger technology to create a decentralized, transparent, and user-centric gym network ecosystem.
-The mission is to empower gym users with seamless access to a network of gyms worldwide, while also providing gym partners and stakers with fair and incentivized economic opportunities.
+Our mission is to revolutionize the fitness industry by building a decentralized, transparent, and user-centric gym access ecosystem.
+We empower users with seamless, global access to a diverse network of gyms, while offering gym owners the flexibility to accept payments in multiple digital currencies, enhancing their business potential.

-## 🔭 <mark style="color:green;">**Vision**</mark>

-The vision of DeGym is to establish a global community where fitness enthusiasts can freely access any gym facility without the constraints of traditional membership models.
-By fostering a system of shared economic benefits, DeGym envisions a future where the boundaries of physical and financial access to fitness are eliminated, making health and wellness more accessible and aligned with modern digital lifestyles.
-It seamlessly connects gym providers with consumers, enhancing gym engagement and experience.
+We are committed to promoting small gyms, ensuring they have equal opportunities to attract and retain members.

+Additionally, DeGym provides partners and stakers with fair and incentivized economic opportunities, fostering a collaborative community focused on promoting health, well-being, and active lifestyles worldwide.

 ## 🛸 <mark style="color:green;">**Long-Term Goals**</mark>